aymanzay/HackerRank-Data-Science/README.md

+[View Raw for best view of input and outputs]

 ------------------------------------------------------------------------------------------------------
 quora.py; Problem Description:
 Quora uses a combination of machine learning (ML) algorithms and moderation to ensure high-quality content on the site.
 High answer quality has helped Quora distinguish itself from other Q&A sites on the web.